Checklist:

 • Batting should be approximately the same size as your backing (6-8" larger than the top).

-• Type of batting is customer preference although I prefer to not quilt with high-loft polyester batting.
+• Type of batting is customer preference although I prefer to not quilt with high-loft polyester (craft type) batting.

 • You can purchase Hobbs 80/20 (96" or 120" wide) from me if desired (at a cost typically cheaper than most stores, starting at $6.50 a yard) or you may provide your own batting.
 Ask me if you need help deciding what type of batting to use for your project.